kstenerud/ubuntu-maintainers-handbook/Concepts.md

     Name                                Last Modified   Last Commit
     bionic-hello-fix-segfault-1234567   2018-12-10      changelog

-Click on the branch to get to its merge status:

-You'll either have a merge status like so:
+Click on the branch to get to its merge status will either provide a link to `Propose for merging`, or if it's already been proposed will show the merge status, like so:

      Approved for merging into ubuntu/+source/hello:ubuntu/bionic-devel